NefisaB/feelings-tracker/README.md

 A Spring Boot 3 + MySQL REST API for tracking user feelings, secured with JWT and role-based access (User/Admin).

+This project is based on the Spring Boot REST APIs: Building Modern APIs with Spring Boot Course by Chad Darby & Eric Roby on Udemy.

 ## 🚀 Features

 ### ✅ Authentication & Authorization